cloudmesh/technologies/chapters/tech/google-kubernetes.md

 ## Google Kubernetes :wave: fa18-523-56

-gvl: 30% citation max, use full centences, your citations are out of context and could be stated with a sentence that you construct better
+gvl: 30% citation max, use full centences, your citations are out of context and could be stated with a sentence that you construct better, so what is kubernets unnecessary

 |          |                       |
 | -------- | --------------------- |